Driving licence in Lebanon: Classes of licences

 The Lebanese driver licensing system is split into six classes of licence.
-Class 1 ("car licence") allows the driver to drive most cars, light vehicles, moped, tractor and all-terrain vehicles, while Class 6 ("motorcycle licence") allows the driver to ride a motorcycle.
-Classes 2, 3, 4, and 5 ("heavy vehicles licence") allow the driver to drive heavy vehicles of varying degrees according to the classes carried.
+Class 1 ("car licence") permits its holder to drive most cars: light vehicles, moped, tractor and all-terrain vehicles.
+On the other hand, Class 6 ("motorcycle licence") allows its holder to ride motorcycles.
+Classes 2, 3, 4, and 5 ("heavy vehicles licence") allow their holders to drive heavy vehicles of varying degrees depending on the carried class.

-Classes 1 and 6 licences are able to be obtained on or after the driver's 17th birthday.
-Prior to 1 August 2011, the minimum age was 16 years, which means drivers born between 1 August 1995 and 31 July 1996 can hold a licence under 16 if they applied for it on or before 31 July 2011.